Suspect in custody after 13 people shot in Midland-Odessa, Texas: DPS official

 Police initially said that there could be a second suspect in a gold/white small Toyota truck; that possible second suspect's status is not clear.

-In a Facebook post, police encouraged everyone to get off the road and use extreme caution.
-Midland police said one suspect is believed to be at the Cinergy in Midland and the other is believed to be driving on Loop 250.
+The Texas Department of Public Safety and local police departments urged residents to avoid major highways in the area, including Interstate 20.

 Midland and Odessa are in West Texas, about 20 miles apart.
-The University of Texas Permian Basin campus has gone into lockdown.
+The University of Texas Permian Basin campus in Odessa has gone into lockdown.

 President Donald Trump has been briefed and the White House is monitoring the situation, Press Secretary Stephanie Grisham told ABC News.
 ATF agents from Dallas and Lubbock are responding to the incident.